 Governmental Funds.
 The fund financial statements provide detailed information about the most significant funds - not the Village as a whole.
-The only major governmental fund for the fiscal year ended September 30, 2021 is the General Fund which is reported individually in the governmental funds balance sheet and statement of revenue, expenditures and changes in fund balances.
+The Village has three major governmental funds for the fiscal year ended September 30, 2022.
+The major governmental funds are the General Fund, ARPA Fund and Local Discretionary Sales Surtax Fund which are reported individually in the governmental funds balance sheet and statement of revenue, expenditures and changes in fund balances.
 The remaining governmental funds are reported as a combined total.